 Moreover, a question struck my mind and I couldn’t hold on to it, so I raised it at that very conference:

 How can we avoid sorting & filtering the entire data, and instead directly scan through only relevant pieces of data to obtain what we require, to fasten the overall response time?

 Everyone seemed clueless, but all that could be drawn out from the discussions was that by that time there would be a powerful technology created to accelerate the process.
 Being an impatient nerd, I Googled on the topic:

 How Big Data can be analyzed using Artificial Intelligence & Business Intelligence?

 Navigating across various links as well as reading numerous books on Big Data Analysis, Artificial Intelligence & Business Intelligence, I wondered:

-- How can AI and BI be brought together?
+- How can we bring AI and BI together?

 - What are the pros and cons for them to go hand-in-hand in the long run?

 - Real-Time wholistic insights

 Cognitive Business Intelligence and Artificial Intelligence